wickljas/PES_Board/docs/markdown/ws2.md

 ## Summary

-In the second workshop, the integration of a servo along with the PES board, servo calibration, and a mechanical button incorporation were performed.
-Additionally, the creation of a state machine using an ultrasonic sensor was explored.
-By establishing robot states and implementing transition conditions, a primitive mechatronic system capable of adjusting a servo based on ultrasonic sensor readings was achieved.
+In the second workshop, the integration of a servo motor along with the PES board, servo calibration, and a mechanical button incorporation were performed.
+Additionally, the creation of a state machine, using an ultrasonic sensor, was explored.
+By establishing robot states and implementing transition conditions, a primitive mechatronic system capable of adjusting a servo motor based on ultrasonic sensor readings was implemented.

 ## Important Notes

-- Identing matters!
+- Indentation matters!
 It is important to keep the code clean and readable.
-This will help you and others to read and understand the code better.
+This will help you and others to read, understand and maintain the code better.
 - Printing to the serial terminal is a useful tool for debugging.
 It is important to understand the state of the system and the values of the variables at different points in the code.
 This will help you to identify errors and to understand the system better.
 But you have to be carefull with the amount of printed data, as it can slow down the system.
 So after debugging, it is important to remove or comment out the print statements.

 ## Solutions